itzg/docker-minecraft-server/README.md

 For some cases, if e.g. after removing mods, it could be necessary to startup minecraft with an additional `-D` parameter like `-Dfml.queryResult=confirm`.
 To address this you can use the environment variable `JVM_DD_OPTS`, which builds the params from a given list of values separated by space, but without the `-D` prefix.
 To make things running under systems (e.g. Plesk), which doesn't allow `=` inside values, a `:` (colon) could be used instead.
 The upper example would look like this:
 `JVM_DD_OPTS=fml.queryResult:confirm`, and will be converted to `-Dfml.queryResult=confirm`.

+### Jarfile Options
+Options that would usually be passed to the jar file (those which are written after the filename) can be passed via the `EXTRA_ARGS` environment variable.
+See [Custom worlds directory path](#custom-worlds-directory-path) for an example.

 ### Interactive and Color Console

 If you would like to `docker attach` to the Minecraft server console with color and interactive capabilities, then add